theboringdotapp/unsubscriber/README.md

 > Clean up your inbox in minutes by easily identifying and removing unwanted subscriptions with just a few clicks.

+**DISCLAIMER:** This project was built entirely using AI through vibecoding.
+No code was written by humans.

 ## Features

 - **Intelligent Scanning**: Automatically identifies subscription emails in your Gmail inbox